There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 From August 2018, you can fly nonstop to Bergen from Liverpool with Widerøe, the largest regional airline in the Nordic countries.
 Bergen is located in the heart of Norway’s fjord region on the west coast, with the famous Hardangerfjord to the south and the majestic Sognefjord to the north.
 But Bergen has a lot more to offer than just easy access to the fjords.

-Fly nonstop between Liverpool's John Lennon Airport and Bergen every Monday and Friday from 17 August 2018.
+Fly nonstop between Liverpool's John Lennon Airport and Bergen every Monday and Friday.

 The new generation of Embraer E190-E2 jet aircraft will make it easier for passengers from the northwestern parts of the UK to explore Norway's second largest city and its surrounding fjord landscapes.